AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

     >
     >In the controlled environment of this tutorial, you will enable your schemas and datasets for profile, _before ingesting any data_.
 When working with your own data, we recommend you do things in the following order:
     >
-    > 1. First, ingest some data into your datasets
+    > 1. First, ingest some data into your datasets.
-    > 1. Address any issues that arise during the data ingestion process (for example, data validation or mapping issues)
+    > 1. Address any issues that arise during the data ingestion process (for example, data validation or mapping issues).
-    > 1. Now that you have verified the data ingestion, enable your datasets and schemas for Profile
+    > 1. Enable your datasets and schemas for Profile
-    > 1. Then reingest the data so that it lands in Profile
+    > 1. Reingest the data

     ![Profile Toggle](assets/profile-loyalty-enableSchema.png)